PeluxGit/WoW-Crest-Xmute-Helper/README.md

 ## What It Does

 Dynamically updates a macro with your next action (buy and/or open), so you can spam one button to automate crest transmutation.
-Can be expanded with custom items from any vendor.
+Can be expanded with custom items from any vendor (ex.: Delver's Pouches).

 ## Installation